pyswmm/Stormwater-Management-Model/.github/REGRESSION_TESTING.md

 to write all results out to the binary file.
 A json file also needs to be created that describes how to execute the test, what files are needed, what files get generated, what comparison routines to use, and meta-data describing the test.
-The format and data found in the json files is resonably well described in the nrtest documentation.
+The format and data found in the json files is reasonably well described in the nrtest documentation.
 The input file, any auxiliary file need to run the test, and the json file describing the test should be added to the swmm-tests folder found in the swmm-example-networks repo.
 Finally, the test